krithikaSai/cloud-labs/aws/05-simple-project-with-ec2-and-rds/notes.md

 mysql <endpoint-url> -u admin -p
 ```

-3. Run the following MySQL Queries
+3. Run the following MySQL Queries (to create a database with tables, and inserting a user for logging into the application)

 ```bash
 CREATE DATABASE notes_app;